grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/ad-insertion/companion-banner-ads/c-psdk-dhls-1.4-companion-banner-ads.md

 ---
 description: TVSDK supports companion banner ads, which are ads that accompany a linear ad and often remain on the page after the linear ad ends.
 Your application is responsible for displaying the companion banners that are provided with a linear ad.
-seo-description: TVSDK supports companion banner ads, which are ads that accompany a linear ad and often remain on the page after the linear ad ends.
-Your application is responsible for displaying the companion banners that are provided with a linear ad.
-seo-title: Companion banner ads
 title: Companion banner ads
-uuid: 388a1683-342c-4f3b-97c8-cfcb6c5cfee1
 ---

 # Companion banner ads {#companion-banner-ads}